DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [ ] Visual Effects / indication for when powers are done charging
 - [ ] Charge Meter on UI
 - [ ] Cooldown Meter on UI (Make panel darker or something)
-- [ ] Find a solution for showing names on UI
+- [ ] Find a solution for showing power names on UI
 - [ ] More enemy abilities
 - [ ] Support for multiple interactable scripts on 1 object